painless-software/painless-continuous-delivery/{{cookiecutter.project_slug}}/README.rst

 on our container platform: *development*, *integration*, *production*
 {%- endif %}

+- **development**
+  is used for internal testing of infrastructure, such as endpoints, pipelines, backend authentication, load tests, and database configuration.
+- **integration**
+  is used to develop and test the integration of external applications that access the application.
+- **production**
+  should be self-explanatory: It is used as the live, productive system.

 - Any merge request triggers a deployment (of the feature branch) on *development*.
 - Any change on the main branch, e.g. when a merge request is merged into